 Now Just May Be the Time to Buy

-Ultimately, what uncertain stock markets mean for homeowners in Los Angeles is that now may be a good time to buy a home.
+Ultimately, what uncertain stock markets mean for homeowners in Riverside is that now may be a good time to buy a home.
 What real estate pros recommend during this time of uncertain markets is that you keep an eye on both the stock market and the real estate market to see how you can best leverage things to your advantage.
 And your experienced local real estate agent can help you do just that.